webpack-contrib/file-loader/README.md

 > ℹ️ If `[0]` is used, it will be replaced by the entire tested string, whereas `[1]` will contain the first capturing parenthesis of your regex and so on...

-### `esModules`
+### `esModule`

 Type: `Boolean`
 Default: `false`

-By default, `file-loader` generates JS modules that use the CommonJS syntax.
-However, there are some cases in which using ES2015 modules is beneficial, like in the case of [module concatenation](https://webpack.js.org/plugins/module-concatenation-plugin/) and [tree shaking](https://webpack.js.org/guides/tree-shaking/).
+By default, `file-loader` generates JS modules that use the ES modules syntax.
+There are some cases in which using ES modules is beneficial, like in the case of [module concatenation](https://webpack.js.org/plugins/module-concatenation-plugin/) and [tree shaking](https://webpack.js.org/guides/tree-shaking/).

+You can enable a CommonJS module using:

 **webpack.config.js**